 Wise’s use of the shadows both inside and outside the house coupled with interesting cinematography helps to make the house a character in its own right, with its windows giving the impression of eyes watching you and walls that seemingly alter and move when you’re not looking.

 Each of the characters is equally memorable, my personal favourites being Luke played by Russ Tamblyn, the group’s token wisecracking sceptic and Theo played by Claire Bloom, who’s not afraid to embrace certain emotions she holds and be herself, it’s heavily hinted that she is either a lesbian or at least bi-sexual.
-Some interactions she has with other members of the group, especially Luke, is a delight and the bond she forms with Nell (Harris) stops either of the female characters from feeling like a damsel in distress in need of rescue by a male.
+Some interactions she has with other members of the group, especially Luke, are a delight and the bond she forms with Nell (Harris) stops either of the female characters from feeling like a damsel in distress in need of rescue by a male.

 This brings me to Eleanor “Nell” Lance. whose innocence makes her the heart and soul of the film, you can’t help but get drawn in by her disheartening backstory filled so much with abuse from her family that the trip to Hill House was to Nell an escape and a chance to find her freedom.